-For users with an open mind (and also for users trying to find one thing), you can include trending products on your home page like Sephora:
+For users with an open mind (and also for users trying to find one thing), you can include trending products on your home page, like SEPHORA:

 To take it further, you can use your customers’ wish list data (or even better, their clickstream data) to personalize these recommendations.

-Conversely, if you have many categories, you may choose to use categorized mega menus:
+But if you have many categories, you may choose to use categorized mega menus:

 It’s different for every user.